kppleissner/SOPRA/README.md

 ***
 ### Data for testing
 For testing you can use the data given in the folder __Test-Data-4x96__.
-In the folder __Test-Data-4x96/Files4x96/__ you can see the structure of describing files such as PlateList.txt or PlateConf_LookUp.txt and ScreenLog.txt.
+In the folder __Test-Data-4x96/Files4x96/__ you can see the structure of describing files such as PlateList-Area-4x96.txt or PlateConf_LookUp.txt and ScreenLog-4x96.txt.
-In the folder __Test-Data-4x96/Infile/__ the measured data from 96-wells plates are given.
+In the folder __Test-Data-4x96/InData4x96/__ the measured data from 96-wells plates are given.

 ***
 ### Contact: